Self-Care Routine Activities

-This guide outlines the core elements of health and wellness to assist you in developing a holistic plan for leading a vigorous and fulfilling life.
+This guide outlines the core elements of health and wellness to assist you in developing a holistic set of self-care activities for your routine.

 There’s no shortage of advice available about what it takes to be healthy, but in the absence of a framework it’s hard to know where to start.